-Writing a powerful resume has become requisite in the job application process - for any position.
-If you do not have a four-year degree, your resume should focus on three sections: your work experience, your skills, and your expertise.
-The order that these categories appear on your resume should depend on a combination of how much of each trait you have and which traits of yours match the job description.
+Writing a powerful resume is a crucial part of the job application process - for any position.
+If you do not have a four-year degree, your resume should focus on three sections: your work experience, skills, and expertise.
+Many employers choose to focus on areas other than formal training, so it’s crucial to make sure your resume highlights the other aspects of your professional self.

 Your work history shows potential employers what you've done, who you've worked for, and how long you were in the role.
-If you have a lot of work experience, you may want to highlight this first.
-Often times employers value skills and expertise as much as, if not more than a formal education.
+If you have a lot of work experience, you may want to list this first on your resume.
+Often, employers value skills and expertise as much as, if not more, than formal education.

 As you describe your duties and responsibilities at each job, use the same words the employer uses in the job posting when describing your experience.
 Try to include as many of those words as possible!

 This will help your resume pass any applicant tracking system (ATS) the hiring manager is using.
 Many businesses now use ATS to help them screen resumes and candidates.
 Using relevant keywords from the job description flags to the system that you probably have the right skills and experience needed.

 If your resume is one of the 75% that never gets seen by a human, you're missing out on an opportunity to tell your story and stand out from the competition.